Bankruptcy Counselors Toronto vs Licensed Insolvency TrusteePosted on: October 10, 2016

 The term Bankruptcy Counselor itself is probably incorrect, at least in terms of the title itself.
 There are no Bankruptcy Counselors in that sense.
-What we do have are Licensed Insolvency Trustees, such as Richard Killen & Associates Ltd., who are Federally licensed to administer the legal process called bankruptcy, along with other processes under the Bankruptcy and Insolvency Act called proposals and Consumer Proposals.
+What we do have are Licensed Insolvency Trustees in bankruptcy, such as Richard Killen & Associates Ltd., who are Federally licensed to administer the legal process called bankruptcy, along with other processes under the Bankruptcy and Insolvency Act called proposals and Consumer Proposals.

 But a Trustee (it’s quite a mouthful to keep saying Licensed Insolvency Trustee when you are writing an article) is uniquely placed to talk to a person in debt trouble about bankruptcy, or a consumer proposal, as an option to deal with their debt problems.
 The Trustee can explain in detail how they work, how they might apply to that person’s situation, what the short term, medium term and long term practical advantages and disadvantages are.
 What effect they may have on all kinds of practical situations such as employment, bonding, mortgage renewals, and so forth.
 There are so many questions and so many areas of concern that people have when they are trying to solve their debt problems.